 In addition to the 50 years locally, the Junior Achievement organization is celebrating 100 years in operation.
 With over 120 charters worldwide, Junior Achievement inspires students to succeed in a global economy and reach their highest potential.

 “We have an exceptional group of alumni who come back to share their experiences with the next generation and to help further inspire and grow the dreams of our future leaders,” said Wason.
-“It’s a cycle that I am so honored to be a part of.”
+“It’s a cycle that I am so honoured to be a part of.”

 Wason added, “There have been many changes over the past 50 years, and I am looking forward to seeing how we can continue to grow and evolve as an organization for the next 50 years.
 The sky is the limit and we are open to exploring opportunities that will provide success for everyone we work with.”